 It is said that Cecilia is the patron saint of music because she heard heavenly music in her heart during the wedding ceremony.
 However, it was over a thousand years before we see a more explicit musical connection, with paintings dating from the 16th century onwards portraying her with a viol or an organ.

-Appropriately enough, St. Cecilia’s Day also marks the birthday of several notable musicians.
+Appropriately enough, St. Cecilia’s Day on 22nd November also marks the birthday of several notable musicians.
 These include:

 Jacob Obrecht, Dutch composer (1458)

 Cecil Sharp, English folk music and dance collector (1859)